Hybrid safe-strong rules for efficient optimization in lasso-type problems: Introduction

 Standardization is a typical preprocessing step in fitting lasso models since: (1) it ensures that the penalty is applied uniformly across features with different scales of measurement; (2) it often contributes to faster convergence of the optimization algorithm; (3) as we will see in following sections, it simplifies feature screening rules and thus reduces computation complexity.

 The rest of the paper is organized as follows.
-Section \ref{sect_related} reviews some existing feature screening rules related to our work.
-In Section \ref{sect_HSSR} we propose our new hybrid screening strategy and describe two powerful rules, SSR-BEDPP and SSR-Dome, based on this strategy along with a pathwise coordinate descent algorithm to take advantage of them.
+Section \ref{sect_related} reviews the two categories, strong rules and safe rules, upon which our work is built.
+We propose our new hybrid screening strategy in Section \ref{sect_HSSR} and describe two powerful rules, SSR-BEDPP and SSR-Dome, based on this strategy along with a pathwise coordinate descent algorithm to take advantage of them.
 In addition, this section analyzes the computational complexity of the HSSR rules and compares them to SSR and EDPP.
-Then in Section \ref{sect_ext}, we extend SSR-BEDPP to the elastic net and group lasso problems.
+In Section \ref{sect_ext}, we extend SSR-BEDPP to the elastic net and group lasso problems.
 Section \ref{sect_exp} compares the performance of our rules with existing ones via extensive numerical experiments on synthetic and real data sets for both the standard lasso and the group lasso problems and conclude with some final remarks in Section \ref{sect_conc}.
 Proofs of theorems are given in the Appendix.